xiaojianzhong/gokoa/README.md

 1. lack of event emitting, except for `app.OnError()`
 2. not able to customize HTTP reason phrase (don't do that cause it breaks the best practice)
-3. not able to bypass Gokoa's response handling (actually it is deprecated by Koa, too)
+3. not able to bypass GoKoa's response handling (actually it is deprecated by Koa, too)
 4. not able to access the socket related to a HTTP connection
 5. lack of `headerSent` property